theelous3/record.theelous3.net/content/posts/python_for_teaching/index.md

 So... you don't need to know about memory addresses to loop through a list :)

-Before you put pen to paper in your teaching session, you'll probably say something really lovely and expressive like
+Before the teacher puts pen to paper in the session, they'll probably say something really lovely and expressive like

 _"We want to transverse a list of items in sequence, printing the value of each element as you go"._

 This pretty much captures list iterating _and_ the task at hand in one easy to understand sentence.
-But then...
+But then!
+(Go tobann!)

 The common approach to teaching list iteration is some shit in C like: